wikiknights/cs-materials/src/intro-to-c/hello-world/hello-world.md

+---
-# Writing Your First C Program
+title: Writing Your First C Program

-*Created by Jerrett Longworth in January 2022.*
+author: Jerrett Longworth
+---

 This guide will show you how to write your first C program from scratch with only a few lines of code.